Goffaux-Lab/how-to-use-goffaux-lab/README.md

 that could be useful for anyone in the lab to be able to use.
 In the following, the **bold** words are git specific terms which can be googled to learn more.

+The guide assumes you already know how to make changes to a repository on your own account (i.e. the three stages: add, commit, push).

 ## Overview of the workflow Github repositories can then be **forked** between
 accounts (i.e. create a copy) so that others can use them too.
 The original copy is called the **upstream**.
 So you can **fork** a repository from your